chnsteven/Frontend-CMS/public/projects/cosmania/tab1.md

 | :----------------------------------------------------------: | :----------------------------------------------------------------------: |
 | ![GIF Door](/projects/cosmania/interact/interact%20door.gif) | ![GIF Streetlamp](/projects/cosmania/interact/interact%20streetlamp.gif) |

-- **Character Controllers & Cameras**: Show transitions between third-person, first-person, and stationary cameras, as well as character movement.
-This can include how the player character and NPCs interact within the environment.
+- **Character Controllers & Cameras**: These are the transitions between third-person, first-person, and stationary cameras, as well as character movement.
+The camera switches depending on how the player character and NPCs interact within the environment.

 |                           _First person camera_                            |                         _Stationary camera_                          |
 | :------------------------------------------------------------------------: | :------------------------------------------------------------------: |